 The Treasurer shall be the official custodian of the operational finances and accounts of MHMA.
 Specifically, his/her duties shall include:

-Preparation of the annual budget and the annual financial report of MHMA including committee, school and other budgets.
+Preparation of the annual budget and the annual financial report of MHMA including committee, school, and other budgets.

 Receipt and custody of all monies and securities belonging to MHMA.